Diving day trip to the S.S. Yongala wreck

 6. What should I bring for the S.S.
 Yongala dive trip?

-We provide all the diving equipment you need, but you will need to bring swimwear, a towel, reef-safe sunscreen, and a camera if you want to capture the wreck and marine life.
+We provide all the diving equipment you need, but you will need to bring swimwear, a towel, reef-safe sunscreen (such as SunButter, People4Ocean, or We Are Feel Good Inc.), and a camera if you want to capture the wreck and marine life.